-The pattern in this example can be applied to other cases involving a family with style variations implemented using a combination of font-variation (‘fvar’) mechanisms plus static, non-variation designs.
+The pattern in this example can be applied to other cases involving a family with style variations implemented using a combination of font variation mechanisms plus static, non-variation designs.
 The axis records in each font would span both variation and non-variation axes.
-Axis value records in a given font would include multiple values for axes implemented using variation mechanisms, plus single records for the relevant attribute values of other axes.
+Axis value tables in each font would include multiple values for axes defined in the ‘fvar’ table, plus single tables for the relevant attribute values of other axes.

-Example 6: A varible font with non-analytic subfamily names associated with multiple axis values
+Example 6: A variable font with non-analytic subfamily names associated with multiple axis values